TekWizely/run/README.md

 ------------------------------------------
 ## Using direnv to auto-configure $RUNFILE

-A nice hack to make executing run tasks within your project more convenient is to use [direnv](https://direnv.net/) to auto-configure the `$RUNFILE` environment variable:
+A nice hack to make executing run tasks within your project more convenient is to use [direnv](https://direnv.net/) to autoconfigure the `$RUNFILE` environment variable:

 _create + edit + activate rc file_
 ```